ziqiangc/ziqiangc.github.io/index.md

 Hi!
 I am a 6th year Ph.D. student of Biostatistics at State University of New York at Buffalo.

 ## Education
-- Ph.D. in Biostatistics, University at Buffalo, Expected 2020
+- Ph.D. in Biostatistics, University at Buffalo, *Expected 2020*
-- M.A. in Biostatistics, University at Buffalo, Jul 2015
+- M.A. in Biostatistics, University at Buffalo, *2015*
-- M.S. in Marine Biology, The Second Institute of Oceanography, Jul 2013
+- M.S. in Marine Biology, The Second Institute of Oceanography, *2013*
-- B.Sc. in Biological Science, Shandong University, Jul 2009
+- B.Sc. in Biological Science, Shandong University, *2009*

 ## Experence
-- Biostatistician, Intern, HTG Molecular Diagnostic, Inc.
+- Biostatistician, Intern, HTG Molecular Diagnostic, Inc. *Jan 2018 - Jan 2019*
-- Research Assistant, School of Social Work, University at Buffalo.
+- Research Assistant, School of Social Work, University at Buffalo. *Jun 2019 - pres.*
-- Research Assistant, Clinical and Translational Science Institute, University at Buffalo.
+- Research Assistant, Clinical and Translational Science Institute, University at Buffalo. *Aug 2014 - pres.*
-- Research Assistant, Department of Biostatistics, University at Buffalo.
+- Research Assistant, Department of Biostatistics, University at Buffalo. *Jun 2014 - Jun 2016*

 ## [Projects](https://ziqiangc.github.io/projects)